seancdavis/seancdavis-com/src/blog/posts/2021-08-16-wtf-is-env-var.md

 ## Setting Environment Variables

-Environment variables can be set in a number of ways, and those depend on the system in which the process is running.
+You can set environment variables in a number of ways, and those depend on the system in which the process is running.
 The action is often performed on the command line, but many programming languages have mechanisms and libraries for making this process easier for you.

 ## Storing Sensitive Information